 Improve the drainage of the site where the property is situated.
 Ensure that the ground surrounding the building is sloping away from your property and then check to make sure there is enough room under your floorboards for moisture to evaporate from the soil below.

 Another solution to cure damp on internal walls is to paint walls and ceilings with a mould resistant emulsion paint.
 The paint adds another damp-proofing element for internal walls agains condensation and helps to prevent unwanted mould growth.

 Another form of damp is penetrating damp.
 If your interior walls are damp and it seems to be isolated to one area of the wall then it is likely a result of water from outside getting into the brickwork through cracks or gaps in the outside walls.

 Penetrating damp often occurs as a result of issues with the exterior of your property.
 Ensuring that you regularly check that the pointing between bricks and external paint is kept in good condition, and check for draughts around windows and doors - if air can get in, then so can moisture.

 If you have ruled out both of the above types of damp and there is no damaged guttering or missing roof tiles then it is more than likely that your property is suffering from condensation.

-If it doesn't appear to be rising damp or penetrating damp then those damp patches that suddenly appeared on your interior walls are probably due to condensation.
-If you are the homeowner or a landlord with several property we can confirm that the problem is indeed condensation by arranging a free home survey where we will visit your property and check the damp patches on your walls.
+If you are the owner of the home or a landlord with multiple property we can help.
+Our local specialists can conduct a free home survey where we will visit your property and check the damp patches on your walls.

 As the majority of damp patches are actually caused by excess moisture in a property, we have also written a useful guide which offers 14 top tips to reduce condensation problems which you may find helpful.